rsquires1988/colorshow/README.md

 Command: ./colorshow.sh

-For now, I recommend widening or full-screening the terminal so that all of the columns line up.
-Eventually, columns will scale with the size of the terminal window.

-From there, just change colors in the preferences to see them change in the previously run command's output.
+Change colors in the preferences to see them change in the previously run command's output.

-Standard output shows palette colors (+1).
+Standard output shows palette colors by number (+1).

 Use flag '-e' for escape character output.